Google, Meta face EU-UK antitrust probes over online ads deal

 The EU and Britain on Friday opened antitrust probes into a 2018 deal between tech giants Google and Facebook owner Meta allegedly aimed at cementing their dominance over the online advertising market.

-The UK’s Competition Market Authority also launched its own investigation into the agreement and the two authorities will “closely cooperate” on the investigation, the EU said.
+The UK’s Competition Market Authority also launched its own investigation into the agreement and the two watchdogs will “closely cooperate” on the investigation, the EU said.

 Chief Executive Andrea Coscelli said the CMA “will not shy away from scrutinising the behaviour of big tech firms… working closely with global regulators to get the best outcomes possible.”

-The two online advertising behemoths are under intense pressure from publishers and ad rivals as together they overwhelm the online advertising market in much of the world.
+The two online advertising giants are under intense pressure from publishers and ad rivals as together they overwhelm the online advertising market in much of the world.

 In a statement, Google said the “allegations made about this agreement are false” and that its deal with Meta “is a publicly documented, procompetitive agreement” that exists with other companies.